F01ivor4/Eth-Chall-Env/README.md

 ## License

-This project follows the same licensing as the original paradigm-ctf-infrastructure.
+This project is licensed under the MIT License.